 Doctor’s Conference on Board

-A physician’s groups from Australia was on board for a conference, which was good to know that a dozen doctors would be available if one should need medical attention.
-One of the doctors, Richard, invited me to attend his lecture on opium, and since I had taken a photograph of what looked like a poppy growing on a hillside, I decided to take advantage of his offer and attend the lecture.
-Richard wasn’t sure if the poppies on the hillsides of Spain were opium producing.
+A physician’s group from Australia was on board for a conference, which was good to know that a dozen doctors would be available if one should need medical attention.
+One of the doctors, Richard, invited me to attend his lecture on opium, and since I had taken a photograph of what looked like a poppy-growing on a hillside, I decided to take advantage of his offer and attend the lecture.
+Richard wasn’t sure if the poppies on the hillsides of Spain were opium-producing.

 Wednesday 15 April, At Sea